Erik Pieters

-Erik Pieters (/nl/; born 7 August 1988) is a Dutch professional footballer who plays as a left-back and centre-back and is currently a free agent.
+Erik Pieters (/nl/; born 7 August 1988) is a Dutch football coach and former professional footballer who is an Under-21s coach and overage player at club Stoke City, playing as a defender.

 Pieters began his career with Utrecht and made his professional debut in August 2006.
 He impressed enough at the Stadion Galgenwaard to earn a move to PSV Eindhoven in July 2008 for €2.5 million.
 At PSV, he won the Johan Cruijff Shield in 2008 and the KNVB Beker in 2011–12 and also became a regular member of the Dutch national team.
 Injuries hampered his progress in 2012–13 before he moved to English side Stoke City in June 2013 for €3.6 million.

 Pieters spent six years with Stoke and made 206 appearances before joining Burnley in July 2019.
 He signed for Championship club West Bromwich Albion in September 2022 for a further two seasons.
 He had a short term spell at Luton Town without making a first-team appearance prior to moving to Championship side Derby County in late March 2025 in a deal until the end of the season; he left the club in June 2025.